mohdzaidkhanzk1997-nic/-Retail-Sales-Analysis/README.md

 # -Retail-Sales-Analysis

 • Analyzed retail dataset using SQL

 • Extracted insights on sales trends and customer behavior

-• Used GROUP BY, JOIN, aggregate functions
+• Used GROUP BY, aggregate functions

 • Built real-world business queries